gfranzini/tracer-manual/manual/results-and-computed-files.md

 #### `.wnc`

 `wnc` stands for _words number complete_.
-This file gives more information about the word types in the corpus including frequency, rank and word length.
-IDs are frequency-sorted.
+This file provides a list of all the types in the corpus, including rank, word length and frequency.
+The list and the IDs are frequency-sorted.

+`RANK    WORD    LENGTH    FREQUENCY`

 #### `.meta`